AaronMacken/Passport-Demo/README.md

 # User-Auth-App
 Practice application that implements user auth.
-The application implements user auth using passport-local strategy & implementing the pre-defined methods using passport-local-mongoose.
+This app lets a user sign up with a username and password, and also sign in and sign out.

+While the user is signed in, the user is able to access a route that is only available while signed in.

-The main NPM packages used to accomplish this are passport, passport-local and passport-local-mongoose.
+The main NPM packages used to accomplish this are passport, passport-local, passport-local-mongoose, body-parser, mongoose, express and express-session.